brambillagabrielle/github-actions-deployment/README.md

 2. In Settings, in the left menu, click in ***Pages*** (under *Code and automation*)
 3. In the *Build and deployment* section, select ***GitHub Actions*** in the dropdown menu for ***Source*** (by default, the value will be set to "Deploy from a branch")

+> [!WARNING]
-Without this configuration, the deployment job may result in the error below:
+> Without this configuration, the deployment job may result in the error below:

-> [!CAUTION]
+>
 > "Get Pages site failed.
 Please verify that the repository has Pages enabled and configured to build using GitHub Actions, or consider exploring the `enablement` parameter for this action.
 "